 For such cases, I would like to suggest the following tips.

-Most of the Startup related issues are caused by a Damaged MBR.
+1] Most of the Startup related issues are caused by a damaged MBR.
 So the first and easy step to do is to Rebuild MBR.
 The easy Method is using Windows 7 Startup Repair.
 Sometime you might need to run it three different times.
 Windows 10 users can use Automatic Repair.

-Use MiniTool Partition Wizard Bootable CD.
-This is an excellent tool to manages Partitions and the best thing about this tool is you get the bootable disk version.
+3] Use MiniTool Partition Wizard Bootable CD.
+This is an excellent tool to manages Partitions, and the best thing about this tool is you get the bootable disk version.